ntop/PF_RING/doc/modules/accolade.rst

 - Using the pfring_add_hw_rule() API.

+Sample code for filtering traffic with Accolade (as well as with other adapters) is available in the *pfcount.c* sample application (look for *sample_filtering_rules*).

 When using the pfring_add_hw_rule() API, as first action we need to set the default behaviour for packets, this can be 'pass' or 'drop'.
 Example: